alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 header:
   overlay_image: posts/traffic-signs-classification-bg.jpg
   overlay_filter: 0.5
-excerpt: "This is my attempt to tackle traffic signs classification problem with a convolutional neural network implemented in TensorFlow.
+excerpt: "This is my attempt to tackle traffic signs classification problem with a convolutional neural network implemented in TensorFlow (reaching **99.33%** accuracy).
 The highlights of this solution would be data preprocessing, data augmentation, pre-training and skipping connections in the network."
 tags:
 - TensorFlow
 - Computer vision